akshatgoel92/welfare-monitor/README.md

 #### download.py

-This script is run at the end of each day to download data onto S3 and Dropbox where it can be accessed by the team.
+This script is run at the end of each day to download transactions and other data onto S3/Cyberduck where it can be accessed by the team.

 ### shell

-#### fto_stage.sh
+#### fto-stage.sh

 * This script is located in the shell folder.
 * It is triggered by a cron job on the EC2 instance at 930 pm every evening.